-The programme encourages the application of principles of sustainability to all aspects related to project management.
-The lead partners are asked to consider the most sustainable and nature-friendly use of all resources that are planned for implementing projects.
+The programme encourages the application of the principles of sustainability to all aspects related to project management.
+The LP is asked to consider the most sustainable and nature-friendly use of all resources that are planned for implementing the pre-defined project.
 This applies to the dissemination materials, print-outs, meetings, modes of communication, etc. While the travels are an essential part of cross-border activities, beneficiaries of the programme are encouraged to choose the most sustainable travel mode.